matthiasboeker/SNN-Hawkes-Process/README.md

 ## Usage

 ### Modelling with Hawkes Process
-To use the Hawkes process model, import the `HawkesProcessModel__` class from `modelling_with_hawkles.py` and initialize it with the appropriate parameters.
+To use the Hawkes process model, import the `HawkesProcessModel` class from `hawkes_model.py` and initialize it with the appropriate parameters.

-### Running the Main Script
-Execute `main.py` to process spike train data, perform model computations, and generate heatmaps.
-Ensure the data paths in the script are correctly set up.

 ### Training the Neural Network
-Run `neural_network_training.py` to train the neural network using the evolutionary algorithm.
-This script also evaluates the network's performance and saves the results.
+Execute `train_snn.py` to train the SNN and evaluates the classification.
+The script stores the derived spike trains from the SNN.

-### Exploring Hawkes Process Models
+### Fitting Hawkes model
-The `hawkes_process_models.py` file contains different implementations of the Hawkes process model.
-Use these models as needed for your specific analysis.
+Run `fit_hawkes_process.py` fits the Hawkes processes to the spike trains of the SNN.
+The script generates the alpha and beta parameters of the Hawkes model.

+### Plot the alpha parameters
+The `plot_alpha_heatmaps.py` visualises the interaction between neurons of the SNN, by plotting the alpha parameters of the Hawkes model.